J. Thom Lawler: Career

 Lawler's team opened against Mankato State and won the game fairly easily (6–1).
 In the championship game they faced off against Lake Forest and completely took over the game, eventually winning by a score of 12–2.
+Winning the first national championship in the history of the school.

+During his tenure Lawler would be the first coach in program history to hit the 100 and 200 win mark.

 Unfortunately two months after the tournament Lawler suffered a heart attack and died at the age of 44.

 After his untimely death Lawler was honored for his accomplishments.
 Merrimack renamed their home rink in his honor and began awarding alumni the J. Thom Lawler Award for their contributions to the ice hockey program.
-The NCAA also confers an annual J. Thom Lawler award to the Division II or III player from New England for their commitment to their program, university and community. in 1995 he was inducted in the Rome, New York sports hall of fame.
+On top of this the ECAC 2 renamed their player of the year award after Lawler.
+After the ECAC 2 folded The NCAA would later confer an annual J. Thom Lawler award to the Division II or III player from New England for their commitment to their program, university and community.
+Then vice-president of development at Merrimack Bob Hatem had this to say about Coach Lawler: "Thom Lawler did something with the small school athletic program which brought us national attention.
+I think the man truly represented what sports are supposed to do."

+In 1984 he was inducted into the Merrimack Athletics hall of fame.
+Then in 1995 he was inducted in the Rome, New York sports hall of fame.

+(In addition to being the head hockey coach Lawler also spent time as the Merrimack Golf coach as well as being the inaugural Men’s soccer coach during his tenure.
+Because of all the different job titles he had at the college he once jokingly stated “If the Zamboni broke down at 2 a.m., they called the house.")

 Personal life

+Lawler's wife Mary and his 3 children would travel with him during the season his son Thomas Lawler traveled with the hockey team while he was growing up.
+He said Merrimack hockey was something the whole family was involved in.
+"That was our life.”

-Lawler's son, Tom Lawler, was a freshman at Merrimack when J. Thom died.
+Lawler's son, Tom Lawler, would later join the Merrimack hockey team he was a freshman at when J. Thom died.
 He completed his four years at the college, finishing second in career points (he sits 4th as of 2018) and captaining the team in his senior season.